xurion/ffxi-cor-helper/README.md

 # FFXI COR helper

-A simple UI and keybinds for custom COR rolls ann other abilities.
+A simple UI and keybinds for custom COR rolls and other abilities.

 ## Setup